dicethrow/pandown/README.md

 Work in progress.

-Goal: Make large documents, where:
+Goal: Make documents easily, from small to huge, where:
 - the content is an easily organised file/folder tree of small markdown documents
+- collaboration can use git workflows
 - the template is a rarely touched but highly capable pandoc latex template
 - the output can be any format that pandoc supports
 - the markdown should be structured in a way that a vscode markdown previewer will still preview the content (and relatively reference images etc) correctly